 The weight immediately began to come off at about a pound a week (my breastfeeding sister has seen similar results), which is perfect.

 Other than the first few days, I never felt hungry.
-I have lost 25 lbs so far and consistently lose about 1/2 – 1 lb a week.
+I have lost 35 lbs so far.

 I wasn’t necessarily drastically changing what I was eating right off the bat.
 But the best part of intermittent fasting is that it helped me get in control of my eating–which was key for me on my weight loss journey.

 Since beginning IF, I have changed my eating habits a lot.
 But it’s been a really natural and gradual progression which means that it’s a change that has been easy to maintain.